 The input impedance can be calculated as:

-note: 494KΩ is a high input impedance and can be considered fairy good for a distortion pedal.
-Anyway the best practice is to keep the input impedance at least in 1 MΩ, avoiding tone sucking.
+note: 494KΩ is a high input impedance and can be considered fairly good for a distortion pedal.
+Anyway, the best practice is to keep the input impedance at least in 1 MΩ, avoiding tone sucking.
 By increasing R1 and R2 values to 2MΩ for instance, the pedal input impedance will rise to 1MΩ and the pedal will keep better all the guitar original sonic features.